Cancel anytime

 Competitive Landscape

-Macy's faces competition from traditional department stores, discount retailers, and online marketplaces.
-Its advantages include brand recognition and a strong store network, while its disadvantages include higher operating costs and declining foot traffic.
+Macy's faces competition from online retailers, department stores, and specialty stores.
+Its advantages include brand recognition and store locations, while its disadvantages include high operating costs and declining foot traffic.

 Major Acquisitions